edgelesssys/constellation/operators/constellation-node-operator/README.md

 ## High level goals

-- Admin or `constellation init` can create custom resources for node related components
+- Admin or `constellation apply` can create custom resources for node related components
 - The operator will manage nodes in the cluster by trying to ensure every node has the specified image
 - If a node uses an outdated image, it will be replaced by a new node
 - Admin can update the specified image at any point in time which will trigger a rolling upgrade through the cluster